TrinhThaiSonDHQT/Fetal-Head-Segmentation/docs/setup.md

 After setup:

 1. Review [architecture.md](architecture.md) for model details
-2. See [training.md](training.md) for training instructions
-3. Explore notebooks in `notebooks/` for data analysis
+2. Explore notebooks in `notebooks/` for:
+   - Data analysis and visualization
+   - Model training and evaluation
+   - Statistical validation of results